 - diarrhea (usually also bloody)

 - Death occurs within 6-13 days (up to 20 days).
 The mortality rate is 90-100% in domestic and wild pigs.

-Subacute form (mostly caused by moderate-virulent ASF virus)
+Subacute form (usually due to moderate-virulent ASF virus).

 - Symptoms are not as severe as in the acute form; abortions occur more frequently.
 The course of the disease lasts 5-30 days.
 Death occurs within 15-45 days.
-The mortality rate is lower than in the acute form (30-70%).
+Mortality rate is lower than in the acute form (30-70%).

 - Symptoms are not as pronounced as in the acute form

 - weight loss

 - irregular temperature fluctuations